reszelaz/sardana-test/README.md

 It is based on a [Debian](http://www.debian.org) stable and it provides the following infrastructure for installing and testing Sardana:

 * sardana dependencies and recommended packages (PyTango & itango, taurus, ipython, ...)
-* A Tango DB configured and running
+* a Tango DB configured and running
-* sardana demo environment: Pool and MacroServer populated with sar_demo and some basic MacroServer environment variables
+* sardana demo environment: Pool and MacroServer populated with the sar_demo macro and some basic MacroServer environment variables

 The primary use of this Docker image is to use it in our [Continuous Integration workflow](https://travis-ci.org/sardana-org/sardana).